 While it’s mentioned that baking soda can help address tooth decay, it can’t eliminate cavities or perform plaque removal alone.
 Its fluoride content is very little; it is not sufficient to fight cavities.
 But when mixed with other ingredients, it can be successful in fighting cavities.

 Unpleasant Aftertaste and It Is Gritty

-To prevent leaving the uncomfortable aftertaste it is advisable to use it with a pint of toothpaste or a flavour such as a peppermint or strawberry.
+When a person uses baking soda to brush or whiten teeth, it leaves a bad taste in the mouth and an uncomfortable gritty feeling.
+To prevent that uncomfortable aftertaste, it is advisable to use it with a pint of toothpaste or a flavour such as peppermint or strawberry.

 Not Well Packaged for Oral Use

 Unlike the excellent packaging of toothpaste tubes, baking soda is in messy packaging.
 One cannot tell if any contamination has occurred.
 Thus, it is not advisable for oral use even if it is a cheap option for brushing teeth.

 Bad for Dental Glue

 People using braces should not use baking soda toothpaste to brush or achieve teeth whitening.
 Baking soda softens the glue that is used to hold the braces together.
 It also leaves dark spots on the teeth braces when used regularly.